Lecture at the opening of the exhibition Compromiso Político, at BAK, Utrecht, 10 February.

 On the other hand, there is the outside.
 A good example is the utopian socialist communities, the 19th century phalanstères of Saint Simon, or the Walden colony of the Dutch writer Frederik van Eeden.
 More contemporary examples are the Dutch squatting movement, those parts of the feminist movement who tried to live without men, or the black nationalism that sought a black nation within the U.S. The point of departure is that it is easier to construct a better society outside the logic of existing institutions.
 Instead, you create your own.
 The drawback of this strategy is that the movement tends to isolate itself more and more from the society that it set out to change.
 Moreover, all sorts of problems that occur in ordinary society, tend to re-appear with a vengeance in the alternative community outside of it.

 This dominant form of inclusion and exclusion has famously been dubbed repressive tolerance by Herbert Marcuse.
 In the Netherlands we call it doodknuffelen, cuddling someone to death.
 There is this fascinating way in which the famous gezelligheid, the untranslatable cosiness of this country, is always shot through with normative power.
-Doe maar gezellig mee.
-It roughly functions as follows: members of a particular political, ethnic, or religious movement, are awarded an institutional position as a member of a recognised interest group.
+Het moet wel gezellig blijven.
+Doodknuffelen roughly functions as follows: leaders of a particular political, ethnic, or religious movement, are awarded an institutional position as a member of a recognised interest group.
 Soon, dependence on subsidies and participation in the decision making process translates itself in a more moderate position and identification with the governing institutions.
 Those that remain critical, are almost immediately confronted with the question whether they have a better idea, or scientifically proven and feasible alternative, something that fits with existing structures.
 When this is not the case, the critic is labelled a cynic, a person not up to date with the spirit of the time and excluded from the debate.

-The dual perspective would mean that you aspire to be at the same time, both inside and outside, both in conflict and involved with negotiating the next consensus.
+The dual perspective would mean that you aspire to be at the same time, both inside and outside, both in conflict and involved in the negotiation of the next consensus.
 Not too much inside, so that you become part of the sanitized mainstream, not too much outside so that you become marginalized.
 You are, so to say, one foot in, one foot out; both a fox and a lion.

 The Dutch cleaning sector has been a laboratory for flexibilisation and outsourcing practices in the Netherlands.
 It was at the forefront of the trend towards precarious living and working traditions that is now become a much more generalized phenomenon, also in the arts.
 Precarity is an invented word, a neologism, a translation of the French precarité.
 It derives from the Latin precare, which means to beg, and in the Dutch Van Dale dictionary we find under precair, the synonym ter bede: to possess something of which the claim can be revoked at any moment.